Why Pick the David B for Your Small Ship Adventure

 The David B Has Privacy

-That gives you personalized attention by the crew.
+That gives you personalized attention from the crew.
 From meals that Christine prepares to the anchorages that Capt.
 Jeffrey chooses each day, your adventure cruise will be unique and customized just for you.
-It also give you the opportunity to get to know your fellow passengers and you will have a space reserved at the Captain’s Table for every meal.
+It also gives you the opportunity to get to know your fellow passengers and you will have a space reserved at the Captain’s Table for every meal.

-People Cruising Aboard the David B are Like You.
+People Cruising Aboard the David B are Adventurous Like You

 The Crew of the David B is Experienced and Professional

 Our style of cruising is slow-paced and we focus on the spaces between the destinations.
-The Inside Passage and Alaska are places to experience.
-We anchor each night so you get to feel and experience the quiet coves and bays on your cruise with us.
+The Inside Passage and Alaska are a unique experience.
+We anchor each night so you get to feel and connect with the quiet coves and bays on your cruise with us.
 This is in sharp contrast to the industrialized mega-ship cruise lines where you are shuffled from destination to destination with thousands of other people.
-While the cruise ships are running through the night with their casinos, bright lights, loud public address systems, dance halls, movie theaters and hair salons, you’ll be listening to the gentle lapping of water against the hull of the David B and the occasional breath of a seal surfacing just a few feet off in our secluded anchorage.
-Check out the video from one of our Alaska cruises where a young humpback whale spent the evening feeding in our anchorage.
+While the cruise ships are running through the night with their casinos, bright lights, loud public address systems, dance halls, movie theaters, and hair salons, you’ll be listening to the gentle lapping of water against the hull of the David B and the occasional breath of a seal surfacing just a few feet off in our secluded anchorage.